-• The maximum lifetime excess cancer risks and annual average PM2.5 exhaust concentrations contribution from the project for those off-site receptors not located in the APEZ during existing conditions, but which would be placed in the APEZ during existing plus proposed project conditions (if any).
+• The maximum lifetime excess cancer risks and annual average PM{2.5} exhaust concentrations contribution from the project for those off-site receptors not located in the APEZ during existing conditions, but which would be placed in the APEZ during existing plus proposed project conditions (if any).

-For determining whether the project would place off-site receptors not located in the APEZ during existing conditions into the APEZ with the project's contribution to lifetime excess cancer risks and annual average PM2.5 exhaust concentrations (# 1 above), the following health-protective criteria were used (BAAQMD 2009, SF DPH 2014):
+For determining whether the project would place off-site receptors not located in the APEZ during existing conditions into the APEZ with the project's contribution to lifetime excess cancer risks and annual average PM{2.5} exhaust concentrations (# 1 above), the following health-protective criteria were used (BAAQMD 2009, SF DPH 2014):

-- 1. Cumulative annual average PM2.5 exhaust concentrations greater than 10 μg/m, and/or - 2.
+- 1. Cumulative annual average $PM{2.5}$ exhaust concentrations greater than 10 μ g/m3, and/or - 2.
 Excess cancer risk from the contribution of emissions from all modeled sources greater than 100 per one million population.

 The AERSCREEN model does not include a receptor modeling grid which can be used to match to the 20 meter CRRP-HRA modeling grid and compare risks for all receptors within 1,000 meters of the project site.
 Instead, AERSCREEN outputs pollutant concentrations for discrete receptor locations at specific distances from the project site (e.g. 50 meters, 100 meters, 150 meters).
 As such, ESA used a representative set of discrete receptor points to model in AERSCREEN.
 This set of receptors represents the closest residential receptors and the MEISR; the nearby schools, daycares, and medical facilities (as identified in Table 14 and in Figure 2 above); and the receptor points within the existing APEZ areas that are closest to the project but within 1,000 meters of the project boundary.
 This enabled the screening-level HRA to assess the MEISR in relation to cumulative risk in order to apply the appropriate thresholds, as indicated above.
-The background cancer risk and PM2.5 concentrations from the CRRP-HRA was added to the project-level cancer risk and PM2.5 concentrations at the four modeled receptor locations to determine total cumulative cancer risk and PM2.5 concentrations to compare to the APEZ thresholds discussed above.
+The background cancer risk and PM{2.5} concentrations at the four modeled receptor locations to determine total cumulative cancer risk and PM{2.5} concentrations to compare to the APEZ thresholds discussed above.

-ESA relied on the CRRP-HRA for background data for the year 2014, including lifetime excess cancer risk and annual average exhaust PM2.5 concentrations, for the cumulative analysis.
+ESA relied on the CRRP-HRA for background data for the year 2014, including lifetime excess cancer risk and annual average exhaust $PM{2.5}$ concentrations, for the cumulative analysis.
 Because the CRRP-HRA does not include the impact of the latest OEHHA guidelines (2015) regarding the ASFs, ESA adjusted the CRRP-HRA cancer risk values by a factor 1.3744, as recommended by the BAAQMD (Lau pers. com.).
 A 2040 analysis of project-related emissions was not be conducted.
-The 2040 citywide modeling shows that excess cancer risk generally decreases for receptor points within 1,000 meters of the project site under 2040 conditions, and PM2.5 concentrations remain relatively constant with slight increases.
+The 2040 citywide modeling shows that excess cancer risk generally decreases for receptor points within 1,000 meters of the project site under 2040 conditions, and $PM{2.5}$ concentrations remain relatively constant with slight increases.
 This decrease in cancer risk from 2014-2040 is due to a variety of reasons including stricter emission standards, cleaner engines, and more efficient vehicles.
 The 2014 modeling does not include these emission standards and cleaner engines, nor does it include construction-related emissions.
 Therefore, the cumulative analysis for 2014, which is based on existing conditions plus the proposed project, presents a worst-case cumulative assessment of health risks.